 There are also professional organizations such as the Commission for Case Manager Certification that offer credentials to those wishing to enter the field of geriatric case management.
 In order to qualify for certification, the applicant must have graduated from a postsecondary degree program and have the ability to practice without the assistance of another trained professional.

-Employment for medical and health service managers is growing faster than the national average, according to the BLS, and is expected to continue a steady of 17% from 2014 through 2024.
+Employment for medical and health service managers is growing much faster than the national average, according to the BLS, and is expected to continue a steady 18% from 2018 through 2028.

-Geriatric case managers require a bachelor's degree in a related field, and may pursue a master's degree for advancement.
+Geriatric case managers require a bachelor's degree in a related field and may pursue a master's degree for advancement.
 Certification is available, although often voluntary.
-The median annual salary for these professionals is about $44,000.
+The median annual salary for these professionals is about $45,000.